My Fear of Failure

-- Two months I’ve been in business here and there have only been 2 comments.
+- Five months I’ve been in business here and there have only been a few comments.
 Nobody even cares enough to complain.

 - Everyone says it takes time, but how long is that?
 Do I really have to do this for a year to see any results?

 Yes.
 All these messages were going through my head and I was sitting here – procrastinating doing anything.
 Why bother to write?
 I didn’t want to take any action.
 What would my family say?
 I was afraid to tell my husband that I’d spent this time and money doing something totally worthless.

 Time to Talk to God about My Fear of Failure